Caduet Side Effects

 Generic Name: amlodipine / atorvastatin

-Note: This document contains side effect information about amlodipine / atorvastatin.
-Some of the dosage forms listed on this page may not apply to the brand name Caduet.
+Note: This page contains information about the side effects of amlodipine / atorvastatin.
+Some of the dosage forms included on this document may not apply to the brand name Caduet.

-Some side effects of Caduet may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Caduet may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amlodipine / atorvastatin: oral tablet

 Along with its needed effects, amlodipine / atorvastatin may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.